epsil/mdwiki/README.md

 Upload the wiki to a server of your choice, or serve it locally.
 To do the latter, do `npm run http`.

 One can also open the `index.html` files directly from disk, without starting up an HTTP server first.
-However, this only works in Firefox; other browsers require a HTTP server running.
+Unfortunately, this only works in Firefox; other browsers impose limits on [resource sharing](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing), and therefore require that a HTTP server is running.

 Versioning
 ----------